 One life-threatening complication of hypothyroidism is myxedema coma.
 This complication is also known as myxedema crisis, which is a more accurate term, as a person experiencing myxedema coma may not fall into a comatose state.

 Myxedema occurs because of severe hypothyroidism that is not diagnosed or is not treated successfully.
 A person ceasing to take their medication can cause this complication.

 Hypothyroidism develops because the thyroid stops working as it should.
 Causes of hypothyroidism include:

 - surgical removal of the thyroid

-- medications that affect the hormone system, such as some for cancer treatment
+- medications that affect the hormone system, such as

 - radiation therapy to treat cancer